-- 6.68 The Green Belt boundaries identified on the Policy Map will only be altered through the preparation or review of a future Local Plan.
-However, the Council has indicated that there may be a need for an immediate review of the Local Plan to take account of the updated OAN based on the 2012 household projections. - 6.69 Development proposals in Green Belt are subject to the requirements of national planning policy.
+- 6.68 The Green Belt boundaries identified on the Policy Map Policies Map will only be altered through the preparation or review of a future Local Plan. - 6.69 Development proposals in Green Belt are subject to the requirements of national planning policy.
 Whilst the construction of new buildings, some changes of use, and other development is generally regarded as inappropriate in Green Belt, paragraphs 89 and 90 of the National Planning Policy Framework sets out a number of exceptions to this, as follows: - "89.
 A local planning authority should regard the construction of new buildings as inappropriate in Green Belt.
-Exceptions to this are: - buildings for agriculture and forestry; - provision of appropriate facilities for outdoor sport, outdoor recreation and for cemeteries, as long as it preserves the openness of the Green Belt and does not conflict with the purposes of including land within it; - the extension or alteration of a building provided that it does not result in disproportionate additions over and above the size of the original building; - the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces; - limited infilling in villages, and limited affordable housing for local community needs under policies set out in the Local Plan; or - limited infilling or the partial or complete redevelopment of previously developed sites (brownfield land), whether redundant or in continuing use (excluding temporary buildings), which would not have a greater impact on the openness of the Green Belt and the purpose of including land within it than the existing development.
+Exceptions to this are: - buildings for agriculture and forestry; - provision of appropriate facilities for outdoor sport, outdoor recreation and for cemeteries, as long as it preserves the openness of the Green Belt and does not conflict with the purposes of including land within it; - the extension or alteration of a building provided that it does not result in disproportionate additions over and above the size of the original building; - the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces; - limited infilling in villages, and limited affordable housing for local community needs under policies set out in the Local Plan; or - limited infilling or the partial or complete redevelopment of previously developed sites (brownfield land), whether redundant or in continuing use (excluding temporary buildings), which would not have a greater impact on the openness of the Green Belt and the purpose of including land within it than the existing development. - "90.

-"90.
 Certain other forms of development are also not inappropriate in Green Belt provided they preserve the openness of the Green Belt and do not conflict with the purposes of including land in Green Belt.
-These are:

-- mineral extraction; - engineering operations; - local transport infrastructure which can demonstrate a requirement for a Green Belt location; - the re-use of buildings provided that the buildings are of permanent and substantial construction; and - development brought forward under a Community Right to Build Order." - 6.70 To provide clarity, an additional local policy interpretation applies to proposals for the extension to, or replacement of, existing buildings in Green Belt. - 6.71 National policy requires that extensions to existing buildings must "not result in disproportionate additions over and above the size of the original building".
+These are: - mineral extraction; - engineering operations; - local transport infrastructure which can demonstrate a requirement for a Green Belt location; - the re-use of buildings provided that the buildings are of permanent and substantial construction; and - development brought forward under a Community Right to Build Order."

+- 6.70 To provide clarity, an additional local policy interpretation applies to proposals for the extension to, or replacement of, existing buildings in Green Belt. - 6.71 National policy requires that extensions to existing buildings must "not result in disproportionate additions over and above the size of the original building".
 The threshold of one-third is regarded as achieving the appropriate balance in most circumstances.
 Any departure from this would need to be clearly justified. - 6.72 National policy also allows for replacement buildings in Green Belt "provided the new building is in the same use and not materially larger than the one it replaces".
 The threshold of 15% for assessing "materially larger" buildings is regarded as achieving the appropriate balance between modern building requirements and preserving the openness of the Green Belt in most circumstances.
-Similarly, any departure from this would need to be clearly justified.

-- 6.73 In calculating the volume of either the original, existing or proposed building, external measurements of the building(s) must be used.
+Similarly, any departure from this would need to be clearly justified. - 6.73 In calculating the volume of either the original, existing or proposed building, external measurements of the building(s) must be used.
 The calculation of volume must include the roofspace, and any extensions to the building.
 It must not include any parts of the building(s) that are below ground level or the volume of any area enclosed by walls, but which does not have a roof.
 Outbuildings are not normally considered part of the original building. - 6.74 "Original" means a building as it existed on 1 July 1948 where it was built before that date.